emca-it/Energy-Log-Server-6.x/17-00-00-Integrations/17-00-00-Integrations.md

 Example output:

 		health status index                 uuid                   pri rep docs.count docs.deleted store.size pri.store.size
-		green  open   Energy Log Server-naemon-2018.11    gO8XRsHiTNm63nI_RVCy8w   1   0      23176            0      8.3mb          8.3mb
+		green  open   Energy Logserver-naemon-2018.11    gO8XRsHiTNm63nI_RVCy8w   1   0      23176            0      8.3mb          8.3mb

 If the index has been created, in order to browse and visualise the data, "index pattern" needs to be added in Kibana.

-## Sending Energy Log Server performance data to Elasticsearch node ##
+## Sending Energy Logserver performance data to Elasticsearch node ##

-Below instruction requires that between Energy Log Server node and Elasticsearch node is working Logstash instance.
+Below instruction requires that between Energy Logserver node and Elasticsearch node is working Logstash instance.

 ### Elasticsearch ###
-1. First, settings section in *Energy Log Servertemplate.sh* should be adjusted, either:
+1. First, settings section in *Energy Logservertemplate.sh* should be adjusted, either:
-	- there is a default template present on Elasticsearch that already covers shards and replicas then settings sections should be removed from the *Energy Log Servertemplate.sh* before executing
+	- there is a default template present on Elasticsearch that already covers shards and replicas then settings sections should be removed from the *Energy Logservertemplate.sh* before executing
 	- there is no default template - shards and replicas should be adjusted for you environment (keep in mind replicas can be added later, while changing shards count on existing index requires reindexing it)